halimath/depot/README.md

 func (r *MessageRepo) Delete(ctx context.Context, entity *models.Message) error
 ```

+_Note that no public method uses a parameter or return type exported from `depot`.
+This means that a generated
+repository's public interface does not expose the use of `depot`.
+This allows the interface to be used in
+architecture styles (such as _clean architecture_ or _ports and adapters_) that require the business types
+to have no dependency to a persistence framework._

 Use `Begin`, `Commit` and `Rollback` to control the transaction scope.
-The transaction is
+The transaction is stored as part of
-stored as part of the `Context`.
-Under the hood all of the methods use the `Session` described
+the `Context`.
+Under the hood all of the methods use the `Session` described above.
-above.

 `find` and `count` are methods that can be used by custom finder methods.
-They execute `select`
+They execute `select` queries for
-queries for the entity. `LoadByID` uses `find` to load a single message by `ID`.
+the entity. `LoadByID` uses `find` to load a single message by `ID`.

-The mutation methods all handle single instances of `Message`. `delete` is provided similar to
+The mutation methods all handle single instances of `Message`. `delete` is provided similar to `find` to do
-`find` to do batch deletes.
+batch deletes.

-Note that all of these methods contain simple to read and debug go code with no reflection
+Note that all of these methods contain simple to read and debug go code with no reflection being used at all.
-being used at all.
-The code is idiomatic and in most cases looks like being written by
-a human go programmer.
+The code is idiomatic and in most cases looks like being written by a human go programmer.

-You can easily extend the repo with custom finder methods by writing a custom method being
+You can easily extend the repo with custom finder methods by writing a custom method being part of
-part of `MessageRepo` to another non-generated file and use `find` to do the actual work.
+`MessageRepo` to another non-generated file and use `find` to do the actual work.
+Here is an example for a
-Here is an example for a method to load `Message`s based on the value of the `Text` field.
+method to load `Message`s based on the value of the `Text` field.

 ```go
 func (r *MessageRepo) FindByText(ctx context.Context, text string) ([]*models.Message, error) {